 Over time, the original lineup fell apart, and Gramm departed during a relative peak in the group's popularity, opting to pursue a full-time solo career after scoring some hits on his own.
-He'd reunite with Foreigner in the '90s for a series of tours and some new recordings (including 1994's underrated Mr. Moonlight album), only to leave again – presumably for good – in 2002.
+He'd reunite with Foreigner in the '90s for a series of tours and some new recordings (including 1994's underrated Mr. Moonlight album), only to leave again in 2003.

 Jones went on to tour with a completely revamped Foreigner lineup that included new singer Kelly Hansen.
 In 2017, Gramm reunited with his former Foreigner bandmates for a one-off gig.
 A couple of years later, he planned some more extensive appearances with the band, which were ultimately thwarted due to health issues.
 He's expressed interest in performing with the group once more and even releasing previously-unheard material, but fans continue to wait and wonder if any of it will come to fruition.